heykayla/my-writing/Tutorials/dev.to_tutorial.md

 ### 2.2 Customize your DEV Account

 Now you can customize your DEV account.
 The **Build your profile** form will appear displaying your GitHub profile image and username that DEV pulled from your GitHub account.
-If you would like to change your DEV username, you can do so.
+If you would like to change your DEV username, you can do so by clicking into the **Username** field and entering a new username.
 Below are fields that are a part of the form (**NOTE**: All fields within the form are optional to populate):

 - **Bio**: You can share a brief summary of your background, interests, hobbies, and more.
 - **Work**: You can share what you do for work (e.g., Technical Writer at Hogwarts).